Wu-Zhenhuan/CS655Project/README.md

 <code>exit</code>: quit the program and terminate the manager and workers

 To submit a cracking job to the workers, you need to specify your plain text first, then use a tool of your choice (e.g., https://www.md5hashgenerator.com/) to obtain its MD5 hash code.
 Thus, you can use the crack command to submit the workload.

+After you submit a job, you can submit another job before you receive the answer for the previous job, because a worker can handle multiple jobs in parallel.